What exactly is Pain Management?

 Choosing A Pain Management Doctor In Coral Gables, Miami

-When searching for a pain management doctor in Coral Gables or a pain management doctor in Miami, there are many to choose from.
+When searching for a pain doctor in Miami or Coral Gables, there are many to choose from.
 However, not all doctors – nor the treatment you receive – will be the same.
 It’s important to choose carefully.
 Qualifications and experience are usually good, objective indicators of a doctor’s quality of care.
 For example, Dr. Mahl is Board Certified in Integrative Medicine and Certified in Age Management Medicine, and he has many years of experience diagnosing and treating pain management conditions.

 It’s also important to note that with medicine, you often get what you pay for.